Farama-Foundation/ViZDoom/examples/c++/README.md

 Demonstrates how to play with bots to simulate multiplayer game.
 Helpful for developing AI agent for CIG 2016 competition.

 ###[DeltaButtons.cpp](https://github.com/Marqt/ViZDoom/blob/master/examples/c++/DeltaButtons.cpp)
-Shows how delta buttons (they may take values other than 0 and 1 and used for precise movement) works.
+Shows how delta buttons (they may take values other than 0 and 1 and be used for precise movement) works.

 ###[Multiplayer.cpp](https://github.com/Marqt/ViZDoom/blob/master/examples/c++/Multiplayer.cpp), [MultiplayerHost.cpp](https://github.com/Marqt/ViZDoom/blob/master/examples/c++/MultiplayerHost.cpp)
 Demonstrates how to configure and play multiplayer game.